a5221985/tutorials/Python/python_3_theory.md

 		lambda a, b: a + b

 2. It can be used wherever function objects are required
-3. Lambda expressions can reference variables frm containing scope
+3. Lambda expressions can reference variables from containing scope

 		def make_incrementor(n):
 			return lambda x: x + n